Introduction

 public static Typeface psBold, psRegular, psItalic, psBoldItalic;

-These fonts are initialized into the onCreate() function as follows:
+These fonts are initialized into the onCreate()

 psRegular = Typeface.createFromAsset(getAssets(),"font/Product Sans Regular.ttf");